 If you make large enough gifts to relatives or friends, you might owe the federal gift tax.
 Here are the basics on how the tax works.

-The lifetime exclusion will be raised to $5.49 million in 2017.
-If you’re married, your spouse is entitled to a separate $5.49 million in 2017.
+The lifetime exclusion was raised to $11.180 million in 2018.
+If you’re married, your spouse is entitled to a separate $11.180 million in 2018.
 So actually owing the gift tax is not a concern for most folks.
 But you may still have to file gift tax returns even though you don’t owe any tax.
 So please keep reading.

 The annual gift tax exclusion provides additional shelter